In Hedgewars, every hedgehog can optionally wear its own hat as decoration. They can be selected on a per-hog basis in the team editor.

-For your convenience, we have created some templates to ease the creation of hats.
-You can use them as background layer to help you align your hats.
+For your convenience, we have created some templates to ease the creation of hats to help you to align the hats pixel-perfectly.
+Use them as background layer.

 Custom hats (hats which are not part of the official Hedgewars installation) are only visible to other players if they have the hat installed under the same file name.

 In case the other player does not have the custom hat installed, the player will see no hat instead.

 You are encouraged to share your hats in the thread “Hats! additions, submissions, information.”, where submissions are considered for official inclusion into Hedgewars.